-John is termed as the son of thunder in the Apocalypse, dwelling in the two worlds, the world of the righteous who are stacked with the testimony and the world of the wicked those marked by the disbelief.
+John is termed as the son of thunder in the Apocalypse, dwelling in the two worlds, the world of the righteous who are stacked with testimony, and the world of the wicked those marked by disbelief.

 They were persistent in their action of not believing even under affliction.

 He passionately insisted on the act of walking in the light and abiding by the laws of love and the affection embedded within the entire community.